 If you want to protect the LCD screen on your a6100 from scratches and knocks then the Sony PCK-LM17 semi hard screen protector is a very good choice.

 This screen protector is normally advertised for the Sony a6000 and a6300 but I’m using it on my own a6400 which has the same LCD screen as the a6100 and it works just fine.
 Touch screen functions will still work with the protector installed and it doesn’t affect the displays brightness.

 Please note: As with all screen protectors they can be tricky to install.
 If you don’t manage to align it perfectly the first time it’s best to just leave it, as if you remove it and try again it will lose its stickiness and dust and fluff will be all over it in no time at all.
 I’m definitely speaking from experience!

-* Check Price & Deals for the Sony PCK-LM17 (#afflinks)
+Price Check & Buyer Reviews for Sony PCK-LM17

 2. RAVPower NP-FW50 Batteries & Dual Charger

 The original Sony NP-FW50 battery (Amazon.com) is definitely not the cheapest battery.
 Thankfully the RAVPower version of the NP-FW50 works just fine in the a6100.